Authentic Enchilada Sauce From Whole Dried Chiles

 If a pod still feels leathery after the soak, tear it smaller before blending.
 Large tough strips can wrap around the blades.

-Blend the softened chiles with garlic, onion, Mexican oregano, cumin, salt, and enough liquid to move the blades.
+Blend the softened chiles with 2 garlic cloves, 1/4 white onion, 1 teaspoon Mexican oregano, 1/2 teaspoon cumin, 1 teaspoon kosher salt, and 1 cup broth.
+Add only enough extra liquid to keep the blades moving.

 Press the solids, then stop.
 Scraping every dry fragment back into the sauce makes the texture sandy.